-An environmental factor of [20%] shall be applied to the detection range value.
+An environmental factor shall be applied to the detection range value.

-Notwithstanding the above, the manufacturer may provide evidence to demonstrate a lower impact of environmental factors on the performance of the system, e.g. the system may transition back to the driver when rain is detected.
+The manufacturer shall provide evidence to demonstrate a lower impact of environmental factors on the performance of the system, e.g. the system may transition back to the driver when rain is detected.
 This information shall be subject to verification by the Technical Service.

 2.5.9.3.
-Where the manufacturer provides alternative deterioration factors for normal life and/or environmental conditions, the Technical Service shall append details of the assessment procedures to the test report.
+Where the manufacturer provides deterioration factors for normal life and environmental conditions, the Technical Service shall append details of the assessment procedures to the test report.
 These details shall be sufficient for replication of the assessment during in-service compliance/market surveillance testing.]

 2.5.10.A Operational speed